nivela-tech/portfolio-tracker-frontend/AI_DOCUMENTATION.md

-# Portfolio Tracker Frontend Documentation
+# Flamefolio Frontend Documentation

-This document provides a high-level overview of the Portfolio Tracker frontend application to help AI agents work with the codebase more effectively.
+This document provides a high-level overview of the Flamefolio frontend application to help AI agents work with the codebase more effectively.

 ## Application Structure